$\delta N$ formalism with gradient interactions: formalism with spatial curvature

-This effective source term represents a mixture of infinite gradient corrections.
-At leading order it reduces to

-where, in the last equality, we have employed the slow-roll approximation.
 This expression should be compared with $ \mathcal{S}_k = - \frac{k^2 \dot{\phi}}{a^2 H}\,\mathcal{R}_{k*} \, , $ which is known to accurately reproduce the leading adiabatic gradient correction.
-We observe that the two source terms differ by an overall factor of two.

-A closer agreement with the $\mathcal{O}(k^2)$ adiabatic correction can therefore be obtained by rescaling $\mathcal{K} \to \mathcal{K}/2$, as shown in Figure~\ref{fig:dN_with_kappa}.
-The resulting power spectrum, however, still exhibits a slight deviation from that obtained using the higher-order matching method, since it is contaminated by higher-order gradient contributions inherent in the expansion \eqref{identification_of_source_term}, and because the agreement between $\mathcal{S}_k$ and $\tilde{\mathcal{S}}_k$ holds only in the slow-roll regime, whereas the background evolution includes non–slow-roll phases.
-This residual mismatch does not diminish the conceptual value of incorporating spatial curvature, but rather indicates that a more systematic treatment of gradient interactions is required in order to fully capture higher-order effects.
+We observe that the two source terms differ by a time-dependent factor proportional to $\eta$.
+Therefore, in non-attractor models of inflation with large $\eta$, which are typically of interest in PBH studies, we expect the resulting gradient-corrected power spectrum derived from this formalism to differ slightly from that obtained using the leading-order adiabatic gradient expansion.
+This slight discrepancy is evident in the diagrams shown in Figure~\ref{fig:dN_with_kappa}.